 Report By: Sharon Wearing, Chief Officer, Finance and Resources

 Contact: Sharon Wearing

 Phone: 0141 287 8838

-Glasg gow City Integration Joint Board Budget Monitoring for Month 5 and Period 6 2024/25
+Glas sgow City Integration Joint Board Budget Monitoring for Month 7 and Period 8 2024/25

-Daniel of Daniel

-Purpose of Report: This report outlines the financial position of the Glasgow City Integration Joint Board as at 23 rd August 2024 for Council and 30 th August 2024 for Health and highlights any areas of budget pressures and actions to mitigate these pressures.
+Purpose of Report: This report outlines the financial position of the Glasgow City Integration Joint Board as at 18 th October 2024 for Council and 30 th October 2024 for Health and highlights any areas of budget pressures and actions to mitigate these pressures.

+·

 Background/Engage The financial position of Glasgow City Integration Joint Board is monitored on an ongoing basis throughout the financial year and reported to each meeting of the Board.

 Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team □
+HSCD Sonior Management Team

-Council Corporate Management Team
+HSCP Senior Management Team ☐ Council Corporate Management Team ☐

-Health Board Corporate Management Team □
+Health Board Corporate Management Team

 Council Committee

-Update requested by IJB □
+Update requested by IJB

 Other

 Not Applicable ⊠

 Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked

-Necommendations. to:
+to:

-a) Note the contents of this report.
+a) Note the contents of this report; and

+b) Approve the recurring funding for the package of care